Top 10 Public Universities in Germany in 2026

 Ludwig-Maximilians-Universität München (LMU)

 Also in Munich, this university is top for Medicine and Arts.
-Unlike TUM, here usually there is no tuition fee, just small semester tax.
-The campus is old and looks like classic history.
+Unlike TUM, here there is usually no tuition fee, just a small semester tax.
+The LMU campus is old and looks like classic history.
 It is very huge, so sometimes you feel lost in crowd.
 Getting admission in LMU is very hard because everyone wants to come here.
 If you like culture, you will enjoy.
 But again, keep money ready for high rent costs.

 | Particulars |